Azure/azure-quickstart-templates/puppet-enterprise-rhel-win/README.md

 Build your Puppet Enterprise environment on Azure in a few simple steps:
 - Launch the Template by clicking on Deploy to Azure button.
 - Fill in all the required parameter values.
 Accept the terms and condition on click Purchase.
 The deployment takes about 20 minutes.
 - Access the deployment job once it is successful.
-In deployment job output you will find the Public IP Address, FQDN and Private IP Address of master VM so you can easily connect to the VM.
-Make a note of the FQDN of Puppet Master VM.
+In deployment job output you will find the Public IP Address and FQDN  of master VM so you can easily connect to the Puppet Console.
+Make a note of the FQDN of Puppet Master VM.Deployment will also output the public IP of load balancer, which can be used to connecto to agents VM's via SSH or RDP as applicable.
 - Access Puppet Console with the fqdn of master vm noted in above step by accessing https://fqdn
 - Login with username as ‘admin’ and password specified in parameters during deployment.
 - You will now have access to working Puppet Master.